franzbu/EnhancedSpaces.spoon/README.md

 To make a window visible on another mSpace as well, press  `ctrl-shift` modifiers and additionally press the key corresponding to the target mSpace, for instance, `3`.

-As before, the below line represents the default setup, and you do not need to add it to your `init.lua` unless you prefer a different shortcut:
+As before, the below line represents the default setup, and you don't need to add it to your `init.lua` unless you prefer a different shortcut:

 ```lua
   ...